NLESC-JCER/cpp2wasm/README.md

 computation must be offloaded to a task queue.
 In Python, a commonly used task queue is [celery](http://docs.celeryproject.org/).
 While the calculation is running on some worker it is possible to have a progress page which can check in the queue what the progress is of the calculation.

+Our Celery powered web application will have 3 pages:

+1. a page with form and submit button,
+1. a page to show the progress of the calculation,
+1. and a page which shows the result of the calculation.
+Each calculation will have it's own progress and result page.

 Celery needs a broker for a queue and result storage.
 We'll use [redis](https://redis.io/) in a Docker container as Celery broker, because it's simple to setup.
 Redis can be started with the following command